Asieger75/Brew-Yourself-A-Brew/README.md

-# Brew- Yourself A Brew
+#Find a Furry Friend
-an app to introduce you to what might become your new favorite drink!
+an app to introduce you to what might become your new best friend!

-This applicatin aims to help the user(s) search for ingredeients as well as ideas to make a fancey beverage of their choice.
-We have set up an API  that will provide users with GoogleMap searches that will help users find the nearest ABC, Harris Teeter or other establishments that serve alcaholic beverages.
+This applicatin aims to help the user(s) search for a new pet as well as what type of animal choice to get(Cat or Dog), the animal's gender, breed and location.
+We have set up an API that will provide users with GoogleMap searches that will help users find locations for a pet store to find their new furry friend.